-A blog is a regularly updated website where new content is frequently published, typically written in an informal or conversational style—often with the goal of attracting readers and achieving some sort of goal, whether community-building or growing a business.
+A blog is a regularly updated website where new content is frequently published, typically written in an informal or conversational style—often with the goal of attracting readers and achieving some sort of goal, whether it’s a fun personal blog, for community-building or growing a business.
 For more, check out my full guide: What is a Blog?
 How a Blog is Different Than a Website.

 If you’re just starting a blog for the first time, you might be worried about the cost of building and hosting your own blog.
 Luckily, today that isn’t much of an issue.
 There are tons of ways you can start blogging for free.

-Free blogging platforms like Medium, Tumblr and Blogger are awesome resources for testing things out.
+Free blogging sites like Medium, Tumblr and Blogger are awesome resources for testing things out (or starting personal blogs).
 And these options are great… if your blog is a hobby.
 The same goes for choosing a free hosting plan from providers like WordPress.com.

 However, if you’re looking to build a business out of your blog or make money blogging, I would highly recommend some of the paid (yet still very affordable) options like Bluehost that we covered in this step-by-step tutorial.
 If you’re on the fence about whether to use a free or paid hosting provider to get started… here’s why you should consider (an affordable) paid hosting provider: